billynewport/datasurface/ROADMAP.md

 The way this would be used is as a sidekick container in a Kubernetes job for example.
 The sidekick or init container runs with a copy of the model checked out of the repository.
 Then it runs on a localhost and the job can query the model easily.
 If the job is written in python then it can be consumed directly.

-## Phase 3: ZeroDataPlatform Batch/Streaming Support using Postgres,Kafka Connect/Confluent (Started March 2025, IN PROGRESS)
+## Phase 3: YellowDataPlatform Batch/Streaming Support using Postgres,Kafka Connect/Confluent (Started March 2025, IN PROGRESS)

 This is a powerful DataPlatform that uses a Postgres instance to store staging data and merge tables.
-It will support Kafka connect to import data from a variety of sources and support live and milestoned data.
-This is the ZeroDataPlatform and is used to flesh out DataSurface during its development.
+It will support direct SQL ingestion as well asKafka connect to import data from a variety of sources and support live and milestoned data.
+This is the YellowDataPlatform and is used to flesh out DataSurface during its development.
 This should be easy to port to Athena/Azure and Snowflake.
 Providing a cloud native version which runs on columnar storage databases also.
 This will use Airflow as a job scheduler.
 It uses Kafka Connect/Confluence to ingest data from a variety of sources.
 It is designed around Docker Swarm for the container orchestration.

-You can read about it [here](docs/simpledp/README.md).
+You can read about it [here in the design docs](docs/yellow_dp/README.md).

 ## Phase 4: SecurityModule implementation